mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

   1. **Unlog bit metadata:** A global 1-bit metadata used by generational collectors to keep track of cross-generational pointers.
 Usually side metadata.
   2. **Forwarding bits and pointer**: A local metadata used by copying policies to store forwarding bits (2-bits) and forwarding pointers (word size).
 Often runtimes require word-aligned addresses which means we can use the last two bits in the object header (due to alignment) and the entire object header to store the forwarding bits and pointer respectively.
 Almost always in the header.
   3. **Mark bits**: A local 1-bit metadata used by tracing collectors to mark seen objects.
 Like with the forwarding bits, we can often steal the last bit in the object header for the mark bit.
-Though some bindings such as the OpenJDK binding prefer to have the mark bits in side metadata.
+Though some bindings such as the OpenJDK binding prefer to have the mark bits in side metadata to allow for bulk updates.
   4. **Large object space mark and nursery bits**: A local 2-bit metadata used by the the large object space to mark objects and set objects as "newly allocated".
 This should always be in the header.
 For large objects, we can add an extra word to store this metadata since the metadata size is insignificant in comparison to the object size.
 See [here](https://github.com/mmtk/mmtk-core/issues/847) for more information.

 #### `ObjectReference` vs `Address`